Bill Smith (fell runner): Death

-The book
+Book

 For over a quarter century Smith published a "stream of immaculately researched historical articles" in Fellrunner magazine (which he helped popularise) and other publications.

 Smith's treatise, Stud Marks on the Summits started out as a fifty-page flyer, and was thereafter expanded into an "1800 page opus."
 In print it is 581 pages.
 The book was privately published after the publishing houses all turned it down; and possession is now a mark of being a fell runner aficionado.
 It sold out in 1986, and is available electronically on line from the Fell Runners Association It has been called "the definitive guide" on the sport.
 Out of print, its internet price exceeded £100 several times.
 Commonwealth Games gold medal winner and long distance runner Ron Hill described the book as a "bible for future generations."

 Despite its epic saga of fell running, Smith is mentioned only six times in the tome.
 Smith was held in high regard both for his running and for his encyclopaedic knowledge of the sport.

 The president of the Fell Runners Association, Graham Breeze, published a posthumous encomium and long-belated book review: "Considering the masterpiece that bears his name Bill Smith was a staggeringly modest and unassuming man ...
 I am privileged to have known him slightly and corresponded with him occasionally ...
 A few years ago I wrote a short piece about Stud marks on the summits and sent it to Bill for his approval.
 I wrote that I knew he would hate it but I would like it to appear in The Fellrunner in homage to his masterpiece.
 As I partly anticipated, he wrote back and asked me not to publish because it would embarrass him.
 We later talked about the piece at a race and I promised that, since all writers hate to waste material, it would only appear when he could no longer be embarrassed ...
 Fellrunners come and go, Champions come and go, but no-one will ever be as important to the development and history of fellrunning as the man who died in September on the Bowland fells."